- A 2019 experiment demonstrated how adults experienced sedative effects after taking cannabidiol (CBD)(1).

 CBD Oil vs. Restless Leg Syndrome

 Restless Leg Syndrome (RLS) is a neurological disorder wherein the individual feels pain or discomfort when the legs are at rest.
-Moving the legs or walking can temporarily relieve the pain.
+Moving the legs or walking may temporarily relieve the pain.

-The author continued by proposing more clinical trials to study the effect and implications of cannabis use for RLS symptoms.
+The author proposed more clinical trials to study the effect and implications of cannabis use for RLS symptoms.

 How CBD Oil Works to Help With Sleep

 The endocannabinoid system (ECS) is made of G-protein receptors located throughout the human body, such as cannabinoid receptor one (CB1) and cannabinoid receptor two (CB2).

 These receptors are found mostly in the central nervous system, the immune system, and the peripheral nervous system.